digidem/maplibre-storymap/README.md

-# Interactive Storytelling with Maplibre
+# Interactive Storytelling with MapLibre
 Some stories are best told with a map.
 Data journalists covering changing conditions in a population's demographics, the environment, an international conflict, or telling a simple travel story frequently provide geographic context in their graphics.

 This template is designed to accelerate building out a "scrollytelling" map story.
 The primary input is a story broken into sections (`chapters`), each hooked to a particular view of a map.

-This template is based on Mapbox's storytelling template but has been customized to work with Maplibre instead.
+This template is based on Mapbox's storytelling template but has been customized to work with MapLibre instead.
 The template can be self-hosted with your own tiles, online or offline, either as static HTML or using Node.
 To work with gzipped vector tiles, you will need to use Node.

 ## Prerequisites
 This template is for data journalists and digital storytellers of any kind.
 No coding experience is required.